 About

 Raewyn has conceived and collaborated on public art projects with Thames archaeologist Mike Webber.
-Throughout the summer of 2017, they delivered workshops in the lead up to the Totally Thames Festival resulting in a large scale clay installation on the Thames Foreshore in front of Tate Modern.
+They have provided workshops for the Totally Thames Festival resulting in a large-scale clay installation on the Thames Foreshore in front of Tate Modern.

 *In the 18th and 19th centuries the term Mud Lark was used to describe someone who scavenged in Thames mud at low tide to find anything of value.
 A Mud Larkers treasure today is in finding fragments of objects that give us an insight of how ordinary Londoners lived in the past.
 Significant finds must be recorded with the Museum of London.
 To pick anything up from the Thames Foreshore in London you need to obtain a permit from the Port of London Authority.